Athena-Protocol/OpServe/README.md

 **Create namespaces**
 ===========================================
-kubectl create namespace ocean-compute kubectl create namespace ocean-operator kubectl create market kubectl create provider
+1. kubectl create namespace ocean-compute
+2. kubectl create namespace ocean-operator
+3. kubectl create market
+4. kubectl create provider

 **Yaml files of each service**
 ===========================================
 Each repo has deployment.yaml file (created newly for market, provider) that will be used for deploying pods for each service

+Run Yaml file for each service.
+Example - kubectl config set-context --current --namespace market kubectl apply -f d:\Projects\Ocean\market-deploy.yml